JuliaData/DataFrames.jl/docs/src/man/basics.md

 `function` is a function which operates on data frame column(s) passed to it as type `Vector`.
 If you instead want to apply a function to every element in the column, then you must wrap your function in the `ByRow` function i.e. `function = ByRow(my_elementwise_function)`.
+When multiple columns are selected, the `function` will receive the columns as multiple arguments in the order they are selected like
+`function(column1, column2, column3)`.
+Alternatively, the selected columns can be "slurped" into a single argument using `function(columns...)`.
-When multiple columns are selected, the `function` will receive the columns as multiple arguments.
-In this case, the `function` itself can use column selectors in its definition to enable advanced usage. `new_column_name` may be a `String` or a `Symbol`.
+In more advanced usage, the `function` itself can use column selectors in its definition. `new_column_name` may be a `String` or a `Symbol`.
 (*Soon `new_column_name` will also accept a renaming function.*)
-If `source_column_selector => function` is used, then `new_column_name` will be the function name appended to the source column name with an underscore.
+If `source_column_selector => function` is used, then `new_column_name`
+will be the function name appended to the source column name with an underscore.
 However, if keyword argument `renamecols=false` is passed to the transformation function, then the new columns will retain their original source names instead of using automatically generated names.

 !!!
 Note
     Any of the transformation syntaxes shown above can also use broadcasting with `.=>` to transform multiple columns at once in a similar manner.
 See the next section for examples.